9 Things You Didn’t See on TV at the 2017 American Music Awards

 2. Over the River: The cast of Riverdale sat sitting together in the audience and are took selfies.
 Madelaine Petsch was with her boyfriend Travis Mills and the two were holding hands.

 4. Dancing It Out: This Is Us' Chrissy Metz got really excited when they announced Demi Lovato's upcoming performance.
-She danced in her seat through all of Demi's performance of "Sorry Not Sorry."
+The actress danced in her seat through all of Demi's performance of "Sorry Not Sorry."

 5. Coupling Up: Nicole Kidman didn't talk to too many people, but she did chat with Pink on a few occasions and her husband Keith Urban.
 The two starred intensely at Keith's phone during one part of the show.
 At other points during the show, the couple laughed and joked with each other.